nearit/Android-UI-Bindings/README.md

 # NearIT-UI for Android
 NearIT-UI is an open-source library that provides customizable UI bindings on top of the core [NearIT SDK](https://github.com/nearit/Android-SDK).
-This library aims to minimize the effort needed to create the UI for NearIT contents and dialogs.
+This library aims to minimize the efforts to create the UI for NearIT contents and dialogs.

 For example, using NearIT-UI, a developer can launch a dialog to request location/bluetooth permissions to the user by writing a few lines of code.